nbn® 1000 plan

 If you’re eligible for and have installed (or are ready to install) an FTTP connection, just head on over to our sign-up page to get started.

-Then sit back and enjoy the fastest internet in Australia.
+Then sit back and enjoy one the fastest internet plans in Australia.

 What our Swoop nbn® customers say!